 Image source: https://twitter.com/edangara/status/826980193172549632 |

-Since the beginning of his presidency, we have observed some vague statements which later on were interpreted by his secretaries to defend him from further embarrassment.
-There's a circus in communication and that has caused confusion to the Filipino people.
+Since the beginning of his presidency, we have observed some vague statements later interpreted by his secretaries to defend him from further embarrassment.
+There's a circus in communication, and that has caused confusion among the Filipino people.
 Is there something wrong with the president's way of communication?

-We are now suffering from a major mistake in communication.
+We are now suffering from a significant mistake in communication.
 For instance, the president has been clear from the beginning that the war on drugs will be bloody.
-We have been hearing the statements like "I will kill you" and the non-stop cursing which is highly unacceptable and unbecoming of a statesman.
+We have been hearing statements like "I will kill you" and non-stop cursing, which is highly unacceptable and unbecoming of a statesman.

-The war on drugs accompanied by due process is good, however, abuses like extrajudicial killing are not tolerable.
-We can't tolerate a lawless society and it will never lead to a peaceful country that we would want to achieve.
+The war on drugs accompanied by due process is good.
+However, abuses like extrajudicial killing are not tolerable.
+We can't tolerate a lawless society, which will never lead to a peaceful country we want to achieve.

 For years, we have been fighting for freedom of expression, and today's generation is empowered to speak up for truth backed up by good values and character.
-We deserve a better Philippines and we should not wait for our leaders.
+We deserve a better Philippines and should not wait for our leaders.
 We can also do it!
-As we work together for peace and progress, we can leave a good legacy to the next generation and they will enjoy the just and clean society that they deserve.
+As we work together for peace and progress, we can leave a good legacy for the next generation, and they will enjoy the just and clean society they deserve.

 © 2017 Del Cusay